skharatf1/Calculator/Calculator.md

     }

-    // Method to print the question in the correct format public static void printQuestion(int num1, int num2, String op) {
+    public static void printQuestion(int num1, int num2, String op) {
         String question = "What is " + num1 + op + num2 + "?";
         System.out.println(question);
     }

-    // Method to bid farewell to the user and give them the result public static void printResult(String userName, int score){
+    public static void printResult(String userName, int score){
         String farewellMessage = "Thanks for taking the quiz. " + userName + ".
 Your score is " + score + " out of 5.";
         System.out.println(farewellMessage);
     }

- // MAIN STRUCTURE

     public static void main(String[] args) {
         Scanner scan = new Scanner(System.in);